edgeimpulse/expert-projects/accelerometer-and-activity-projects/continuous-gait-monitor-nordic-thingy53.md

 - Sample Length (ms): 20000
 - Frequency (Hz): 20

 For each label, we collected 13 repetitions of 20000 ms which equals to 260 seconds for each label.
-This seems to be plenty enough for our testing, however more data may be necessary if the gait patterns are performed under more variety of terrains.
+This seems to be plenty enough for our testing, however more data may be necessary if the gait patterns are performed with a larger variety of terrains.

 ![10-collect-data](../.gitbook/assets/continuous-gait-monitor-nordic-thingy53/10-collect-data.jpeg)

-Split the 20000 ms sample into 4 sections of 5000 ms window.
+Split the 20000 ms sample into 4 sections of 5000 ms windows.

 ![11-split-sample](../.gitbook/assets/continuous-gait-monitor-nordic-thingy53/11-split-sample.png)

 ![12-complete-dataset](../.gitbook/assets/continuous-gait-monitor-nordic-thingy53/12-complete-dataset.png)

-Perform train and test split into approximately 80/20 ratio.
+Perform a train/test split if needed, or try to aim for approximately an 80/20 ratio.

 ![13-train-test-split](../.gitbook/assets/continuous-gait-monitor-nordic-thingy53/13-train-test-split.png)